-Although they tell you about a procedure and the purpose of it so you feel prepared from an information stand point, actually experiencing some of them is very different and probably an individual experience depending on your uncomfortable scale.
+Although they tell you about a procedure and its purpose, so you feel prepared from an information standpoint, actually experiencing some of them is very different and probably an individual experience depending on your uncomfortable scale.

 Are you happy to discuss the details of any fertility help that you had?
 E.g. Clomid, IVF/ICIS, ovarian drilling?

 It was eventually decided after all the tests and procedures, to start with Clomid to see how my body reacted to that.
 Every month I would have my blood test after taking the medication, and it wouldn’t really give the results they wanted, so they would up my dose.